Solomon Built the Lower

 Fort Baris was connected to the Temple by an underground

-let's look at the map above.
+let's look at the map again.
 If Fort Baris was on the north

 wall of the